 Catch the most captivating snaps from around the globe at the World Press Photo Exhibition

 In the age of the internet and limited attention spans, it speaks volumes when something is able to stop us in our tracks and make us think, wonder or simply admire.
 Even in this brave new world, the World Press Photo Exhibition has remained an event capable of making millions of people from all corners of the globe pause for a moment to observe and consider slices of history presented in powerful images.
-The worldwide exhibition is setting up at Brisbane Powerhouse from June 30 to July 22, bringing a host of photographs that will engage and inspire.
+The worldwide exhibition is setting up at Brisbane Powerhouse from July 12 to August 4, bringing a host of photographs that are guaranteed to engage and inspire.

 Since 1955, the World Press Photo Exhibition has been known for broadcasting some of most powerful moments throughout the year.
 From the blockbuster headlines to the quiet everyday happenings, the selected photographs capture the essence of what is happening around the world.
 This year’s pool of finalists was selected from a huge showing of entries – 4,738 individual photographers from 129 countries submitted a staggering 78,801 images for consideration.
 The nominees have been drawn from a pool of 25 countries (including Australia) across categories including the illustrious Photo of the Year, Contemporary Issues, Environment, General News, Long-Term Projects, Nature, People, Sports and Spot News.
 Brisbane Powerhouse has been the lucky home of the exhibition for 12 years now in Brisbane.

 Want to see some of the most eye-catching, beautiful, revealing and provocative moments in history?
-The World Press Photo Exhibition 2018 lands at Brisbane Powerhouse from June 30 to July 22 and is free to view, so take a look!
+The World Press Photo Exhibition 2019 lands at Brisbane Powerhouse from July 12 to August 4 and is free to view, so take a look!

 Image two: The Disappearance of Jamal Khashoggi – Chris McGrath

 Image four: Shields Strikes Back – Terrell Groggins